Cantara/HTTPLoadTest-Baseline/README.md

 The generated variables can then be used in consequitive commands along with the variables in the command_replacement_map.
 If you need  a list as a result, you might find the #fizzle(option:#variablename) feature handy.
 This will pick a random value from the returned response and substitute it in the next command.
-As of now, only http basic-auth is supported.
+As of now, OAUTH2 and http basic-auth is supported.
 You can use pre-calculated  and "username/password" or "username:password" is supported.

 Note: Please note that the variables are shared between the read TestSpesification and the write TestSpecification to allow sharing of data between the different simulated scenarios.
+As the variables is inherited in strict order (global, load-test-defined, command-defined and resolved from earlier commands), you might want to condider using a naming scheme for variables to avoid values beeing overwritten and thus causing problems for your test-runs.

 #### Template (command_template) and URL (command_url) special operations